Satero/email-sender/README.md

 which will create a new folder.

-Next, you will want to replace the new app.py in the new folder with the app.py you downoaded, and you also should place Reasons.csv in the directory as well.
+Next, you will want to replace the new app.py in the new folder with the app.py you downoaded.

 Lastly, you can launch the project with